top of page

 2024

-UP continues to grow as an organization working closely with the BWA, the Legacy Community Primary School, the Figment Foundation and a handful of other funders & supporters.
+UP continues to grow as an organization working closely with the BWA, the Legacy Community Primary School, the Figment Foundation and a handful of other partners, funders & supporters.

 2023